tpyle/tconv/LIBRARY_USAGE.md

 # tconv Library Usage Guide

-The `tconv` project provides both a command-line tool and a Go library for converting test results from various formats into a unified JSON representation.
+The `tconv` project provides both a command-line tool and a Go library for converting test results from various formats into a tiki JSON representation.

 ## Library Overview